Operational Systems

 Process

-- 3. incorporates functionality that was not present before, such as:
+• Incorporates functionality that was not present before, such as:

-- • secure messaging for clients
+• Provides secure messaging functionality for clients.